False Positive (FP) Classification Error

 Jump to search

-A False Positive Classification is a classification error where a positive prediction is an incorrect prediction.
+A False Positive (FP) Classification Error is a binary classification error where a negative instance is incorrectly classified as a positive instance.

 - Context:

-- It can be a member of a False Positive Prediction Set (to calculate a false positive error rate).
+- It can be a member of a False Positive Classification Set for calculating false positive rate.

 - Example(s):